seemslegit42/aevonos/docs/api-spec.md

         }
       }
     },
      "/workflows": {
       "get": {
         "tags": ["Workflows"],
-        "summary": "Retrieve a list of all defined Loom Studio workflows.", "operationId": "listWorkflows",
+        "summary": "Retrieve a list of all defined Loom Studio workflows for the workspace.", "operationId": "listWorkflows",
         "responses": {
           "200": {